martintb/correlate/README.md

 * Values in parenthesis represent the default used if unspecified
 * Type groups can be specified by using commas
     * e.g. --type1=A,B or --type2=3,4,5
+* Use of --inter and --intra require that *sane* molecule numbers be passed in the topology file
+    * These flags are meaningless for the msid kernel, and therefore are ignored in this case.
 * frame_start supports negative indexing from the last frame in the trajectory
+    * e.g. -10 represents 10 frames from the end of the trajectory
 * frame_end takes a -1 argument to mean the last frame in the trajectory
 * all variables can be specified either as command line arguments or in config file or both
     * command line specification super-cedes the input file